Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Monochromatic focused reflection matrix

-are the input and output focusing matrices, respectively.
+where the matrix $\mathbf{\Gamma}$ describes the scattering process in the \rev{sample}; in the single scattering regime, $\mathbf{\Gamma}$ is diagonal and its elements correspond to the medium reflectivity $\gamma(\mathbf{r},f)$ at frequency $f$. $\mathbf{H_\text{in}}(f)$ and $\mathbf{H_\text{out}}(f)$ are the input and output focusing matrices, respectively\rev{~\cite{lambert2020reflection}}.
 Each column of $\mathbf{H}\in(f)=[H\in(\mathbf{r},\rin, f)]$ corresponds to one \mat{focused} illumination, and contains the monochromatic PSF at emission -- the spatial amplitude distribution of the input focal spot resulting from that particular illumination.
 Similarly, each column of $\mathbf{H}\out(f)=[H\out(\mathbf{r},\rout, f)]$ contains the spatial amplitude distribution of an output focal spot.
-As will be shown in the following, the spatial extension of these focal spots is a direct manifestation of the mismatch between the actual velocity distribution in the medium \la{(corresponding to the propagation model described by transmission matrices $\mathbf{T}$ and $\mathbf{P}$), and the spatially-invariant velocity model associated with the} free space transmission matrices $\mathbf{T}_0$ and $\mathbf{P}_0$.
+As will be shown in the following, the spatial extension of these focal spots is a direct manifestation of the mismatch between the actual velocity distribution in the medium and the spatially-invariant velocity model used in the matrix beamforming process.
 For lighter notation in the rest of this section, the frequency dependence $f$ of each physical quantity is made implicit.

 Equation~\eqref{eq:RrrMatrix__Hin_times_Hout} can be rewritten in terms of matrix coefficients as follows: